 - (a) In acting under the Agency Agreement and in connection with the Covered Bonds, the Agents act solely as agents of the Issuer and do not assume any obligations towards or relationship of agency or trust for or with any of the Covered Bondholders. - (b) The initial Agents, the Registrar and their initial specified offices are set forth in the Base Prospectus.
-The Issuer reserves the right at any time to vary or terminate the appointment of any Agent, Registrar or Calculation Agent and to appoint a successor Agent, Registrar or Calculation Agent and additional or successor paying agents provided, however, that: - (i) the Issuer shall at all times maintain a Paying Agent and the Paying Agent will at all times be a participant in the Securities Settlement System; - (ii) so long as the Covered Bonds are listed on any stock exchange or admitted to listing by any other relevant authority, there will at all times be a Paying Agent with a specified office in such place as may be required by the rules and regulations of such stock exchange or other relevant authority; - (iii) so long as there are Registered Covered Bonds, the Issuer shall maintain a Registrar for the relevant Series of Registered Covered Bonds (which may be itself); - (iv) in the case of Floating Rate Covered Bonds, the Issuer shall at all times maintain a Calculation Agent for the relevant Series of Covered Bonds (which may be itself); and - (v) the Issuer shall at all times maintain a paying agent in an EU member state that will not be obliged to withhold or deduct tax pursuant to European Council Directive 2003/48/EC on the taxation of savings income, as amended from time to time, or any law implementing or complying with, or introduced in order to conform to, this Directive.
+The Issuer reserves the right at any time to vary or terminate the appointment of any Agent, Registrar or Calculation Agent and to appoint a successor Agent, Registrar or Calculation Agent and additional or successor paying agents provided, however, that: - (i) the Issuer shall at all times maintain a Paying Agent and the Paying Agent will at all times be a participant in the Securities Settlement System; - (ii) so long as the Covered Bonds are listed on any stock exchange or admitted to listing by any other relevant authority, there will at all times be a Paying Agent with a specified office in such place as may be required by the rules and regulations of such stock exchange or other relevant authority; - (iii) so long as there are Registered Covered Bonds, the Issuer shall maintain a Registrar for the relevant Series of Registered Covered Bonds (which may be itself); and - (iv) in the case of Floating Rate Covered Bonds, the Issuer shall at all times maintain a Calculation Agent for the relevant Series of Covered Bonds (which may be itself).